musana-engineering/musana.engineering.github.io/_posts/2024-06-02-platform-engineering-on-k8s-part1.markdown

  - ### Ingress Management
 Routing incoming traffic to the appropriate services within our Platform will be handled by Nginx Ingress, a popular ingress controller for Kubernetes.
 With its advanced features, such as SSL/TLS termination, path-based routing, and support for custom configurations, Nginx Ingress provides a robust and flexible solution for exposing our applications to the outside world.

+Follow the steps below to deploy the platform tools.

 {% highlight javascript %}
 // Navigate to the aks directory